25 DIY Christmas Decorations Anyone Can Make

 Citrus pomanders are classic DIY Christmas decorations.
 Take this popular craft one step further and transform it into a tea-light holder.
 To make one, slice a thin piece of skin from the stem end of the orange to create a base.
 On the opposite end, use a sharp paring knife to cut out a hole that’s just large enough to fit the tea light into.
 The tea light should fit down in the orange, with the top of the tea light even with the skin of the orange.
 Decorate the outside with cloves, then insert the tea light.

 Leaving a lit candle unsupervised is a recipe for disaster.
-Find out more holiday decorating mistakes that could put your family in danger.
+Brush up on 10 tips for holiday safety.

 Instead of tossing citrus skins into the compost pile, transform them into ornaments.
 Use cookie cutters to trace shapes onto the skin, and cut them out with a sharp knife.
 Let them dry on a tray for a few days, then thread them onto a piece of string for a garland or pierce them with a metal ornament hook to hang on a tree.